Mac and Me

-Mac and Me is a 1988 American science fiction film co-written (with Steve Feke) and directed by Stewart Raffill.
-Starring Christine Ebersole, Jonathan Ward, and Tina Caspary alongside Lauren Stanley and Jade Calegory, it centers on a "Mysterious Alien Creature" (MAC) that escapes from nefarious NASA agents and befriends a boy named Eric Cruise.
-Together, they try to find MAC's family, whom he has been separated from.
+Mac and Me is a 1988 American science fiction film directed by Stewart Raffill, and co-written with Steve Feke.
+Starring Christine Ebersole, Jonathan Ward, and Tina Caspary alongside Lauren Stanley and Jade Calegory, it centers on a "Mysterious Alien Creature" (MAC) who escapes from nefarious NASA agents and befriends the boy Eric.
+Together, the two search for Mac's family, from whom he has been separated.

-The film flopped at the box office and was panned by critics, partly due to plot lines similar to E.T. the Extra-Terrestrial (1982), as well as its elaborate product placement of McDonald's and Coca-Cola.
+The film performed poorly at the box office and was universally panned by critics, partly due to plot lines similar to E.T. the Extra-Terrestrial (1982), as well as its elaborate product placement of McDonald's food and Coca-Cola.
 It was nominated for four Golden Raspberry Awards and won Worst Director and Worst New Star (for Ronald McDonald).
-However, it received four Youth in Film Awards (now Young Artist Awards) nominations.
-While regarded as one of the worst films ever made, it has become a cult film.
+However, it received four Youth in Film Awards nominations.
 Due to its poor reception, Orion Pictures cancelled the planned sequel.
+While regarded as one of the worst films ever made, it has for that reason become an ironic cult classic, and was featured during the twelfth season of Mystery Science Theater 3000.

 Plot

-A family of aliens on a dying desert planet search for subterranean water to drink through a straw.
+A family of aliens on a dying desert planet searches for subterranean water to drink through a straw.
 A NASA research probe lands and begins taking atmospheric samples via a suction device.
-The aliens are accidentally sucked into the apparatus and the probe returns to Earth.
+The aliens are accidentally sucked into the apparatus, and the probe returns to Earth.
 The aliens escape from a government base with their ability to manipulate electricity and destroy anything they touch.
-While three of them run off into the desert, the smallest one breaks away and hides in a passing minivan occupied by single mother Janet Cruise and her two sons (younger son Eric, who uses a wheelchair, and elder son Michael) who are moving to a new home near Los Angeles following the loss of her husband.
-Shortly after the move, Eric suspects the alien's presence.
-The next morning, he finds that its has trashed most of the new house and learns its identity, but Janet blames both him and Michael for what has happened.
-After noticing the alien, Eric tries to catch up to him, but ends up rolling down a hill and falls into a lake, where he nearly drowns, but is rescued by the alien.
-He is not believed at all when he tries to tell his family about its actions.
+While three of them run into the desert, the smallest one hides in a passing minivan occupied by single mother Janet Cruise and her two sons (younger son Eric, who uses a wheelchair, and elder son Michael), who are moving to a new home near Los Angeles following the loss of her husband.
+Eric finds that the alien has trashed most of the new house and sees the being, but Janet blames him and Michael for what has happened.
+After noticing the alien outside, Eric tries to catch up to him but rolls down a hill in his wheelchair and falls into a lake, where he is rescued by the alien.